mr-easy/beautiful-jekyll/_posts/2020-04-16-kl-divergence between-2-gaussian-distributions.md

 Now, since $$(\mathbf{x}-\boldsymbol{\mu_p})^T\Sigma_p^{-1}(\mathbf{x}-\boldsymbol{\mu_p})$$ in the second term $$ \in \mathbb{R} $$, we can write it as $$tr\left\{(\mathbf{x}-\boldsymbol{\mu_p})^T\Sigma_p^{-1}(\mathbf{x}-\boldsymbol{\mu_p})\right\}$$, where $$tr\{\}$$ is the trace operator.
 And using the trace trick (eq 16 of section 1.1 from [Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf)), we can write it as $$tr\left\{(\mathbf{x}-\boldsymbol{\mu_p})(\mathbf{x}-\boldsymbol{\mu_p})^T\Sigma_p^{-1}\right\}$$.

-The second term now is:
+The second term now is,

 $$ = \frac{1}{2}\mathbb{E}_p\left[tr\left\{(\mathbf{x}-\boldsymbol{\mu_p})(\mathbf{x}-\boldsymbol{\mu_p})^T\Sigma_p^{-1}\right\}\right]$$

-\newline
-The expectation and trace can be interchanged to get:
+The expectation and trace can be interchanged to get,

 $$
 \begin{aligned}